boxboat/training-labs/labs-04b.md

 docker container run -it --rm my-hello:multi-stage
 ```

-What happens if you try to get a shell inside this container and why?
-Hint:
+What happens if you try to get a shell inside this container?
-check the value of your base image.
+Hint: check the value of your base image in the Dockerfile.

 ```
 docker container run -it --rm my-hello:multi-stage /bin/sh